henrypham1470/DSC680/Projects/Predicting NVIDIA Stock Performance/readme.md

 Model Selection: Split data into training and testing subsets.
 Utilize regression models and time series forecasting techniques to predict stock prices.

-Prediction: Utilize the trained model to make predictions for Toyota stock performance for a specific future period.
+Prediction: Utilize the trained model to make predictions for NVIDIA stock performance for a specific future period.

 Model Evaluation: Assess model performance using appropriate evaluation metrics like Mean Absolute Error (MAE) and R-squared (R2).